abhishm/abhishm.github.io/_posts/2017-08-08-Path_Consistency_Learning.md

 According to [openai gym documentation](https://gym.openai.com/envs/CartPole-v0), the cartpole problem is defined as following:

 >**Cartpole:** A pole is attached by an un-actuated joint to a cart, which moves along a frictionless track.
 The system is controlled by applying a force of $$+1$$ or $$−1$$ to the cart.
 The pendulum starts upright, and the goal is to prevent it from falling over.
 A reward of $$+1$$ is provided for every timestep that the pole remains upright.
 The episode ends when the pole is more than 15 degrees from vertical, or the cart moves more than $$2.4$$ units from the center.
 >> **Goal:**  We set our time horizon to $$200$$ time steps.
 In our experience, we found out that $$200$$ is a sufficiently big number to ensure that we found a good policy to balance the cartpole for ever.
-Our goal is to create an agent that can keep the Cartpole stable for the $$200$$ time-steps using the DQN algoirthm.
+Our goal is to create an agent that can keep the Cartpole stable for the $$200$$ time-steps using the PCL algorithm.
 The maximum reward that we can obtained in this environment is $$200$$.

 ## Results